ncatlab/nlab-content/pages/1/0/9/8/8901/content.md

 GAP is a system for computational discrete algebra, with particular emphasis on Computational Group Theory.
+The acronym stands for Groups, Algorithms, Programming.

+It is the basis on which the [[HAP]] homological algebra library are built.

 ###Link

 * [GAP Homepage](http://www.gap-system.org/)